-- This unit covers manufacturing methods including casting, metalworking, machining and finishing for a range of materials such as metals, polymers, composites and advanced ceramics.
+- This unit covers manufacturing methods including casting, metal working, machining and finishing for a range of materials such as metals, polymers, composites and advanced ceramics.
 Various relationships between material structure, manufacturing processes and material properties are highlighted.
-Some of the key materials aspects of manufacturing are also covered, such as phase diagrams and solidification, deformation and recrystallization, and phase transformations and thermal processing.
+Some of the key materials aspects of manufacturing are also covered, such as phase diagrams and solidification, deformation and recrystallisation, and phase transformations and thermal processing.

 - Students are able to (1) describe the manufacturing processes and behaviours of materials as used in engineering practice; (2) explain how the features and limitations of various manufacturing methods and materials are the key to success in engineering design work; (3) develop manual skills by designing parts of an object and then making them in a practical manufacturing class; (4) use CAD software to communicate design ideas; (5) explain the reason for the difference in properties of different materials; (6) explain the use and importance of phase diagrams; (7) analyse a material and determine the likely heat treatment that has been performed; (8) analyse a component and determine the likely methods used in its manufacture; (9) research and select an appropriate manufacturing method for a given geometry; (10) understand some of the challenges of working in teams; (11) write concise reports; (12) locate and evaluate sources of information for assignments; and (13) develop and practise enquiry-based thinking relevant to the discipline.

-- Typically this unit is assessed in the following ways: (1) assignments; (2) laboratory sessions; and (3) an examination.
+- Typically this unit is assessed in the following ways: (1) at home assessments; (2) manufacturing labs; and (3) a final examination.
 Further information is available in the unit outline.